 It usually depends on whether the client is coming to therapy for a specific issue.
 If a client has borderline personality disorder, a singular DBT approach might work better than an integrated approach.
 For general mental health issues or depression and anxiety, an integrated approach could be more effective.

 Clients who like a more rigid structure of treatment for their mental health issue should choose a singular approach.
 On the other hand, an integrated approach is better for clients who see therapy as a place to explore issues without limit.

 Therapists can apply aspects of the aforementioned therapeutic approaches to individuals, couples, and groups.

 While couples therapy applies to two or more people working on the health of their relationship, clients can use individual or group therapy to work on their self–identified personal challenges.
-Individual therapy provides faster results because the therapist or facilitator isn’t dividing attention among clients/participants.
-Group therapy takes more time but is often free or at least significantly more affordable than individual therapy.
+Individual therapy provides singular attention and yields results that apply to that individual.
+Group therapy may take more time but can also be a more affordable option.
 People also might like the opportunity to connect with others who have similar issues or experiences.

 - Collaborative Couple Therapy [CCT]: couples learn to help each other with problems rather than opposing each other